rust-community/foss-events-planner/roadmap.md

 It will highlight the many things that are possible and how to plan them.

-> We are working as the Rust community events team to create a set of open event
-> planning guidelines so that tech community organisers can plan and organise
-> tech events, on their own, successfully.
+There is currently no central place to go for _first-time organisers_ to learn how to run a conference and get _actionable_ tasks out of it, without building a copy of an already existing event.
+The FOSS events planner tries to address this point.

+Using the FOSS events planner, people can pick _features_ for their conference and then get presented with a set of _tasks_.
+For example, if you want to run a conference with speaker selection, the tasks will include "running a call for proposals", "selecting the speakers", etc.
+Some tasks might have dependencies, for example, "determining a ticket price" requires that all tasks of the kind "find out what feature X costs" are done.

+With this technique, we're trying to get people to both be aware what's possible, but also be able to quickly filter by what's relevant for them.

 Milestones
 --

-software development goals, learning resources you’ll create, events or meetings you plan to hold, campaigns you’ll run.

 ## Name

 Come up with a catch name for the project.

 Tasks:
 - Suggest names